Academics and Curriculum

 Crossroads school's curriculum is comprehensive and multifaceted focusing on the acquisition of the academic, social-emotional and communication skills necessary for students to become active, contributing members of their communities.
 All academic subjects are aligned to the New Jersey Student Learning Standards.

-At Crossroads, our instructional programs are specifically tailored to each child based on initial and ongoing assessments while utilizing both one-to-one and small group settings; multisensory strategies, natural environment teaching, Verbal Behavior and the Miller Method.
-Some examples of our programs include: Attainment Curriculum, Circles, Miller Reading Program, Edmark Reading Program, Reading Milestones, Explode the Code, Handwriting Without Tears and Touchmath.
+At Crossroads, our instructional programs are specifically tailored to each child based on initial and ongoing assessments while utilizing both one-to-one and small group settings; multisensory strategies, natural environment teaching, and the principles of applied behavior analysis.
+Some examples of our programs include Attainment Curriculum, Circles, Edmark Reading Program, SRA (Reading Mastery), Explode the Code, Handwriting Without Tears, and Touchmath.
 Students also receive instruction in art and physical education by properly certified teachers.

 The preschool curriculum implemented at Crossroads School is aligned to the New Jersey Preschool Teaching and Learning Expectations: Standards of Quality.
 The goal of the curriculum is to prepare each child for the next developmentally appropriate step in his or her educational experience.
 The curriculum fosters a structured, nurturing environment in which each child is challenged to grow toward his or her potential.
 The curriculum also facilitates readiness skills while focusing on self-awareness, social competence, sensory processing, functional communication, self care and independence with an emphasis on generalization across school, home and community settings.